-Deryl has been a criminal defense lawyer since 1970.
+Deryl became a criminal defense lawyer in 1970.
 She joined the faculty of the National College for Criminal Defense in 1976 and served as Dean of NCDC from its inception in 1985 through 2015.
 Deryl is now a retired faculty member of the Mercer Law School.

 Bellamy Johnston, Program Director

 Bellamy joined NCDC in 1995, on April Fool's day.
 Nine times out of ten, when you call, it'll be Bellamy that you're speaking to.
 She takes care of everything you can think of for NCDC's participants and faculty members and she does it all with a loving and nurturing touch.
 We are so very lucky to have her and we hope she stays with us forever.